neurono-ml/kapot/docs/source/user-guide/extending-components.md

   under the License.
 -->

-# Extending Ballista Scheduler And Executors
+# Extending kapot Scheduler And Executors

-Ballista scheduler and executor provide a set of configuration options which can be used to extend their basic functionality.
+kapot scheduler and executor provide a set of configuration options which can be used to extend their basic functionality.
 They allow registering new configuration extensions, object stores, logical and physical codecs ...